MdAbbas762/full-stack-internship-task-02/README.md

 # full-stack-internship-task-02

-This project is a basic full-stack web application created for **Task 2** of the Full Stack Development internship.
+This project is a basic full-stack web application created for **Task 2** of the Full Stack Development internship, at **CoreTech Innovations**.
 It includes a frontend form, a Node.js + Express backend, and a MongoDB database for storing form submissions.

 ---